COVID-19 is an illness that can impact on the lungs and airways. It’s triggered by a new mutation of the Coronavirus.

 Can I travel whilst efforts are made to contain and treat coronavirus?

-The Foreign Office (FCO) is advising UK nationals against all non-essential international travel.
+The Foreign Office (FCO) is advising UK nationals against all non-essential international travel, but travel to some countries and territories is currently permitted.
 At time of writing, border closures and other travel restrictions are in place across the world.
 This is still the advice from the FCO but it is under constant review.

 Consultation.
 Prescription.
 Delivery.
 Satisfaction.